evernym/ui-challenge/challenge-description.md

 ## Requirements

 - The app must be responsive and scale based on different window sizes.
-Using a **mobile-first** is a big plus.
+Using a **mobile-first** approach is a big plus.
 - What we're looking for is a table or list of items that show some important data to the end user.
 - For each item, the following information must be present on the page:
   - Name